topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-for-dynamic-provisioning/README.md

 }
 ```

-### Scoring for Dynamic Provisioning
+### Scoring of Nodes for Dynamic Provisioning

-Add scoring with Dynamic Provisioning in the `Score` method of the VolumeBinding plugin.
+Add scoring of nodes for Dynamic Provisioning in the `Score` method of the VolumeBinding plugin.
 The scoring targets are each entry in `podVolumes.DynamicProvisions` where `Capacity` is not equal to `nil`.

 Scoring is implemented using the existing StaticBindings mechanism.
 Set the followings to `classResources` passed to the `scorer` function:

 - `Requested: provision.PVC.Spec.Resources.Requests[v1.ResourceName(v1.ResourceStorage)]`
 - `Capacity: CSIStorageCapacity`

-By doing that, based on the `Shape` setting of `VolumeBindingArgs`, scoring that takes into account the free space of Dynamic Provisioning is achived.
+By doing that, based on the `Shape` setting of `VolumeBindingArgs`, scoring that takes into account the free space of nodes for Dynamic Provisioning is achieved.

 ```diff
 // Score invoked at the score extension point.